 The Continuum of Care (CoC)/Housing Consortium is designed to promote community-wide commitment to the goal of ending homelessness; provide funding to quickly re-house homeless individuals and families; promote access to and effect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness.

-All CoC/Housing Consortium meetings will be held at:
+All CoC/Housing Consortium meetings will be held at (or virtual):

 Dutchess County Department of Behavioral and Community Health

 230 North Rd., 1st floor - Room 104, Poughkeepsie NY

 2021 Meetings: 2:00pm–3:30pm (all meetings are on the 3rd Tuesday of the month except as noted)